Nuitka/Nuitka-website/posts/state-of-nuitka.rst

   would be sweet if it's with all my time spent working on it, at least not a financial cost to me.

-* Please join the `mailing list <http://nuitka.net/pages/mailinglist.html>`_, and offer your help with tasks.
+* Please join the mailing list (since closed), and offer your help with tasks.
   Nuitka can seriously take more people developing, testing, reviewing, and quality checking it.

 Final Words
 -----------